canonical/maas-ansible-playbook/README.md

 ### Host file

-Two formats can be use to define the inventory (`ini` and `yaml`).
-Below can be found the same inventory defined in both formats.
+Two formats can be used to define the inventory (`ini` and `yaml`).
+Below, the same inventory can be found twice: defined in both formats.
 Only one is to be chosen when running the playbook.

-More information can be found on [inventory ansible documentation page](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html).
+More information can be found on the [Ansible inventory documentation page](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html).

 #### ini